Bumrungrad Spine Institute awarded Asia-Pacific’s first and only training centre for Germany’s Dr. Sebastian Ruetten endoscopic techniques

 Celebrated surgeons and those regarded as ‘experts’ in their field all have one thing in common; they are continually learning and adapting, expanding their knowledge and skills.
 Medicine is an evolving landscape, with surgeons at the forefront of innovative technologies continuing to push the bar higher.
 Spine Connection’s leading surgeons in Thailand and Germany are the perfect example.

-Bumrungrad International Hospital and St. Anna Hospital in Herne, Germany recently organized their annual workshop on Endoscopic Lumbar and Cervical Spine Surgery, at Bumrungrad Hospital in Bangkok, Thailand.
+Bumrungrad International Hospital and St. Anna Hospital in Herne, Germany, recently organized their annual workshop on Endoscopic Lumbar and Cervical Spine Surgery, at Bumrungrad Hospital in Bangkok, Thailand.
 The focus was to demonstrate the latest surgical techniques for back disorders such as lumbar disc herniation.
 Lumbar disc herniation is a common problem, causing significant pain and mobility problems with stabbing and throbbing pain that radiates down the legs.
 Disc herniations require removal of the disc or portions of the disc.

 Back surgeries for many degenerative ‘wear and tear’ spinal conditions are on the rise, brought on by the ageing population, increase in obesity, and environmental influences such as the younger generation’s chronic use of electronic devices, forcing unnatural and prolonged spine positions.
 Increased hours of desk sitting and sedentary lives also lead to weak muscles that adversely affect the spine.

 Past techniques used for spinal surgeries included open spinal discectomy that required bigger incisions that damaged muscle and ligaments near the spine.
 Scarring and recurrent pain are two consequences of these more aggressive procedures.
-Dr. Sebastian Ruetten, one of the workshop’s experts, invented an endoscope (a hollow tube that allows for camera visualization and insertion of small instruments) that allows a minimally invasive surgery which avoids the long-term effects and complications of traditional surgery.
+Dr. Sebastian Ruetten, one of the workshop’s experts, invented an endoscope (a hollow tube that allows for camera visualization and insertion of small instruments) that allows a minimally invasive surgery (MIS) which avoids the long-term effects and complications of traditional surgery.
 Dr. Sebastian Ruetten is a highly respected German surgeon and Head of the Department of Spine Surgery and Pain Therapy at St. Anna Hospital in Germany.
 The procedure involves an endoscope being inserted through a very small (7.9 mm) incision.

 St. Anna Hospital of Germany and The Bumrungrad Spine Institute jointly organize full endoscopic lumbar and cervical spine surgery symposiums three times a year, twice in Germany and once at the Bumrungrad Spine Institute in Thailand.
 This full-endoscopic spine and cervical surgical technique has become widely accepted by spine surgeons around the world.
-Bumrungrad Spine Institute headed by director Dr. Verapan Kuansongtham has been selected by Dr. Ruetten as Asia-Pacific’s first and only training center for endoscopic surgery.
+Bumrungrad Spine Institute headed by director Dr. Verapan Kuansongtham has been selected by Dr. Ruetten as Asia-Pacific’s first and only training center for his endoscopic surgery technique.

 Instead of using an operating microscope, the endoscope allows clearer visualization for micro-discectomy procedures with the ability to look at the anatomy in a panoramic view rather than from a distance that occurs with the operating microscope.
 Discs can bulge and press on spinal nerves in a variety of configurations which makes the endoscope more valuable due to the range of angles (20 to 90 degrees) that permit better visualization of all relevant anatomy.
 Because the incisions are smaller with the endoscope, patients benefit from less trauma, bleeding, infections, scarring, and generally faster healing.
 The economic and pain-reducing benefits of faster recoveries are an enormous benefit to the hospitals, doctors, and patients.